August 5 in Yankee History

 • New York added another player to the Yankee birthday fold once Eric Hinske (1977) was acquired from Pittsburgh in July 2009.
 A 2002 Rookie of the Year with Toronto, this infielder/outfielder accumulated more than 130 home runs and 500 rbi’s since his debut, and plays for the Braves from 2010-2012, and in Arizona in 2013.
 Eric, who hit seven home runs and drove in 14 runs for the Yanks in 2009, played in the World Series in 2007, 2008, and 2009.

 • Once he was acquired with three other players from Cleveland for Andrew Miller in a trade deadline deal in 2016, righthander Ben Heller (1991) became the seventh Yankee to share this birth date.
 Drafted by the Indians in 2013, Ben has posted a win in each year, with 10 appearances with the Yanks in ’16, and nine in 2017.
 Ben had arm surgery before the 2018 season, pitched in six games in 2019, and six more in 2020.
 He holds a 2-0 record with no saves in 26 games, all in New York, and was released to create roster space in February 2021.
-Ben has appeared in 16 games (no starts) for Atlanta in 2023 to no record, as of this writing.
+Ben has appeared in 19 games (no starts) for Atlanta in 2023 to no record, and has suffered one loss with Pittsburgh in two games in 2024, as of this writing.